railslove/roadtrip/README.md

-  --connectDomain      also connect domain on route53 --[no-]https         set up the site with https --skipCDN            skip creating cloudfront cdn
+  --connectDomain      also connect domain on route53 --[no-]https         set up the site with https --skipCDN            skip creating cloudfront cdn --verbose            turn on verbose output

 DESCRIPTION
   Creates a bucket and uploads files onto it.
 Creates and configures a CloudFront distribution and links it to your domain.
   This task is idempotent.
 You can run it again to update the site.
 ```